farazdagi/keyspace/README.md

 assert_eq!(primary_replica.id(), "node4");
 ```

-This is only a minimal use case, real life scenarios would likely require:
+This is only a minimal use case, real-life scenarios would likely require:

-- Nodes holding more information than just an ID.
+- Nodes holding more information than just an ID (physical address, availability zone etc).
-- Heterogeneous cluster with nodes having different capacities.
+- Nodes having different capacities to be used in a heterogeneous cluster.
-- Full support for migrations and re-balancing, i.e. ability to pull data from data holding nodes on
+- Full support for migrations and re-balancing, that is an ability to know which data to pull from
-  a node addition/removal.
+  what nodes on cluster updates (node additions/removals).
 - For failure tolerance, keys may need to be replicated across multiple physical machines.
+Moreover,
-- Moreover, such a replication should be flexible enough, with custom replication strategies, e.g.
+  such a replication should be flexible enough, with custom replication strategies, e.g. strategy
-  strategy that ensures that replicas of a key live in different availability zones or racks.
+  that ensures that replicas of a key live in different availability zones or racks.

-See the [documentation](https://docs.rs/keyspace/latest/keyspace/) for more details on such use
+See the [documentation](https://docs.rs/keyspace/latest/keyspace/) for more details on how to
-cases.
+implement such use cases.